Glossary

 Coffee Parchment

-The definition of coffee parchment is the protective papery layer that surrounds the coffee bean after it has been processed but before it has been hulled.
+The definition of coffee parchment is the thin, protective layer that surrounds the coffee seed after the fruit has been removed and the bean has been dried.

 C